This glossary contains the basic definitions of terms that are commonly used in Cerby:

 Account card

-It is a graphical component in the user interface (UI) of the Cerby web app, mobile app, and browser extension that consists of card-type buttons representing the application accounts added to Cerby.
+It is a graphical component in the user interface (UI) of the Cerby web app, mobile app, and browser extension that consists of card-type buttons representing the accounts added to Cerby.
+These cards redirect users to log in to their applications, perform account management and configuration, and trigger security actions.

 Account Collaborator